AI Workshop: learn to build apps with AI →

 npm install aws-sdk

-Import it in your code at the top of the file you’re going to add this file upload to S3 functionality:
+Import it at the top of the file where you’ll add the S3 upload functionality:

 import AWS from 'aws-sdk'